shaileshsuthar675/Machine-Learning/Spam Detection/Readme.md

 ```bash
   conda create -n name_of_my_env python
 ```
 - This will create a minimal environment with only Python installed in it.
-To put your self inside this environment run:
+To put yourself inside this environment, run:
 ```bash
   source activate name_of_my_env
 ```
-- On Windows the command is:
+- On Windows, the command is:
 ```bash
   activate name_of_my_env
 ```